 Help!: Hjelp!
 (Yelp!)

-Now, before I begin with the itinerary guide, if in case you’re more of a visual person, you can already watch my video below to get a ‘ brief peek’ into what the islands can offer.
+If in case you’re more of a visual person, you can already watch my video below to get a ‘ brief peek’ into what Norway can offer.

 Oslo, the country’s amazing capital, was my starting point — and it will be my end point by the end of this 12-day road trip.